meterXu/selenium-ide/docs/api/plugins/system.md

 ```
 ### `POST /control`

 Start a connection from another chrome extension.
-When this connection is accepted by the user, Selenium IDE restarts and registers the caller, and the extension takes exclusive control of Selenium IDE until user closes Selenium IDE or another connection is accepted.
-When this mode is on, the save to computer functionality gets overwritten by sending the side file to the extension controlling Selenium IDE.
+When this connection is accepted by the user, JetRecord restarts and registers the caller, and the extension takes exclusive control of JetRecord until user closes JetRecord or another connection is accepted.
+When this mode is on, the save to computer functionality gets overwritten by sending the side file to the extension controlling JetRecord.

 The payload of this call is identical to the payload of `POST /register` call.

 ### `POST /close`

-When Selenium IDE is controlled by another chrome extension, the controller extension can use this API to close the IDE window.
+When JetRecord is controlled by another chrome extension, the controller extension can use this API to close the IDE window.
 If user have any unsaved changes, it will prompt user to whether give up the changes or ignore the close.
 No payload is needed.